 Yoichiro Nambu (1921-2015), Makoto Kobayashi (1944-) and Toshihide Maskawa (1940-2021), 2008 Nobel Prize winner in physics explained this small difference, this spontaneous breaking of matter-antimatter symmetry.

-• What about climate change?
+• What are the avalanches that await us regarding climate change?

 | || |